The SPA Rules

 Artists or their representatives who enter the competition agree that the works submitted may be exhibited as part of the Scottish Portrait Award 2019 exhibition at any venue.

-Up to 30 fine art submissions and 30 photographic submissions will be awarded a place in the Scottish Portrait Awards Exhibition to be held at the Scottish Arts Club, Edinburgh, in November 2019.
+Up to 30 fine art submissions and 30 photographic submissions will be awarded a place in the Scottish Portrait Awards Exhibition to be held in Edinburgh, Glasgow and Kirkcudbright, as described above.

 Any information about the work provided by the artist on the entry form will be kept away from the judges until after the judging process is complete.
 The judges only possess the image and title of the work, its size and medium when they undertake the first round of judging..